-Phase II clinical trials happen if results from phase I are positive and without danger for humans.
+Phase II clinical trials happen if results from phase I are positive and without danger to humans.
 They consist in testing the efficacy of the drug and its optimal dosage.
-They are conducted on several hundred patients, divided in two groups: the first is administered the active substance, the second one receives a placebo.
+They are conducted on several hundred patients, divided into two groups: the first is administered the active substance, and the second one receives a placebo.
 These studies can last from months to several years.
 On ten patented molecules tested in phase I and II, only two will be able to reach phase III.
-At the end of phase II, the R&D program will have lasted for about 8,5 years and costed around 1 billion euros.
+At the end of phase II, the R&D program will have lasted for about 8,5 years and cost around 1 billion euros.

 The marketing authorization (AMM) allows the company to launch its newly produced medicine on the market, based on its demonstrated efficacy, quality and safety towards patients.
 Evidence of these criteria has to be compiled in a regulatory file called the Common Technical Document (CTD).
 The examination process by regulatory authorities generally lasts from 12 to 18 months.
 The medicine cannot be sold until authorities have not delivered the marketing authorization.